tzlaine/allocators_harmful/P1986_allocators_considered_harmful.md

 analogous to `ranges::view_interface`, we could make writing conforming sequence containers a straightforward process -- more straightforward than either writing an allocator or writing a sequence container is in the status quo.
-The proposed [@BoostIface] library is an existence proof that this approach is viable.
+The recently-accepted [@BoostIface] library is an existence proof that this approach is viable.